TerrenceAm22/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

-b) I suppose the runtime would O(n^2) or quadratic. first reason would be that it is a nested loop.
-Second reason becuase the number of operations grows as the value of n grows.
-So referencing the function if a number is never greater the n the operations would not stop until it reachers a number that is less the whatever N is.
+b) I suppose the runtime would O(log n) or logarthimic. first reason would be that it is a nested loop.
+Meaning the j will double everytime  you loop through it multiplying it by 2 each pass.

 c) The runtime would be linear again or O(n) because the amount of operations are again determined by n.